fcdoc/doc/en/flashduty/conf/template.md

 <br>[详情]({{.DetailUrl}})|[认领]({{.DetailUrl}}?ack=1)
 ```

-## Enterprise WeChat Robot
+## Enterprise WeChat Bot
-Qiwei Robot only supports sending Markdown messages ([grammar restrictions](https://developer.work.weixin.qq.com/document/path/91770#markdown%E7%B1%BB%E5%9E%8B)).
+Enterprise WeChat Bot only supports sending Markdown messages ([syntax restrictions](https://developer.work.weixin.qq.com/document/path/91770#markdown%E7%B1%BB%E5%9E%8B)).

-- The message __has a maximum length of 4000 bytes; any excess will be truncated before sending__
+- Messages __have a maximum length of 4000 bytes and will be truncated if exceeded__
-- If the text contains `<br>`, during rendering, __empty lines will be removed first, and then `<br>` will be replaced with newline characters__
+- If the text contains `<br>`, when rendering, __the blank lines will be deleted first, and then `<br>` will be replaced with a newline character__
-- If custom content is not set, the system default template will be used, displaying only key information:
+- If you do not set custom content, the system default template will be used, displaying only key information:

 ```
 {{fireReason .}}**INC [#{{.Num}}]({{.DetailUrl}}) {{toHtml .Title}}**